 If you can stay at home but need a little help, home care is an excellent alternative to moving into a facility, which allows you to stay at home and brings care to you.
 There are two types of home care that can help meet your needs.
 One option is homemaker services, where a non-medical caregiver goes to your home to help with basic living activities, like grocery shopping, meal preparation, housekeeping, and cleaning.
 The other option is to hire a home health aide.
 A home health aide assists with bathing and toileting and can provide health monitoring, like taking their pulse and blood pressure readings.
 Home health aides can also monitor the person’s mental health condition they are helping.

-The cost difference between the two care types is about 22.3%, so you should consider the type of care needed and research your care options based on the needs to save money.
-The average hourly cost of a home health aide is $26.95 per hour, and the homemaker service averages $27.95 an hour.
-Again, Grand Island has the lowest average cost in the state, with costs averaging about 100% below the average at $.0 per hour.
-The highest average cost is in Omaha, where the cost is 5% higher than the state average at just under $28.95 an hour.
+The cost difference between the two care types is about 17.9%, so you should consider the type of care that is needed and research your care options based on the needs to potentially save money.
+The average hourly cost of a home health aide is $33.94 per hour, and the homemaker service averages $34.94 an hour.
+Grand Island has the lowest average cost in the state, averaging about 28% below the average at $24.96 per hour.
+The highest average cost in Lincoln is 7% higher than the state average at just under $36.69 an hour.

 Cost of memory care in Nebraska